Operation Blue Star: Government claims

+Army preparations

+According to the then-Vice Chief of the Army Staff, S. K. Sinha the army had begun preparations for an attack on the Golden Temple 18 months prior.
+Two months prior to the Operation the Air Force had helicopters flying above the temple taking photographs.
+The Central Reserve Police Force (CRPF) had surrounded the temple two months prior to the Operation.
+The facetious nature of the naming of the operation was revealed to Kirpal Dhillon, who would be appointed director general of police three weeks after the operation, by a semiretired major general who had held a key position in the army headquarters at the time, who had been discussing rumors of an army action (which had become common by early 1984) and its name with a junior deputy while passing by an advertisement for Blue Star air conditioners.

 Operation

 Operation Blue Star was launched to remove Jarnail Singh Bhindranwale and his followers who had sought cover in the Amritsar Harmandir Sahib Complex.

 On 3 June, a 36-hour curfew was imposed on the state of Punjab with all methods of communication and public travel suspended.
 The electricity supply was also interrupted, creating a total blackout and cutting off the state from the rest of the world.
 Complete media censorship was enforced.

-The army stormed Harmandir Sahib on the night of 5 June under the command of Kuldip Singh Brar.
+The army stormed Harmandir Sahib on the night of 5 June under the command of Major-General Kuldip Singh Brar.
 The forces had full control of Harmandir Sahib by the morning of 7 June.
 There were casualties among the army, civilians, and militants.
 Sikh leaders Bhindranwale and Shabeg Singh were killed in the operation.

 Generals

 The armed Sikhs within the Harmandir Sahib were led by Bhindranwale, former Maj.
 Gen. Shabeg Singh, and Amrik Singh, the President of the All India Sikh Students Federation from Damdami Taksal.

 General Arun Shridhar Vaidya was the Chief of the Indian Army.
-General Vaidya, assisted by Lt.
-Gen. Sundarji as Vice-Chief, planned and coordinated Operation Blue Star.
-From the Indian Army Lt.
-Gen. Kuldip Singh Brar had command of the action, operating under General Krishnaswamy Sundarji.
+Lt.
+Gen. Krishaswamy Sundarji, GOC Western Command, planned and coordinated Operation Blue Star.
+From the Indian Army Maj.
+Gen. Kuldip Singh Brar had command of the operation.
 On 31 May he had been summoned from Meerut and asked to lead the operation to remove the militants from the temple.
 Brar was a Jat Sikh, the same caste as Bhindranwale, and was also acquainted with Shabeg Singh, having been his student at the Indian Military Academy at Dehradun.
 Among the six generals leading the operation, four were Sikhs.

 The army operation was further subdivided along two subcategories: